 We started our hike at La Cumbrecita View Point / Mirador de la Cumbrecita.
-There are various routes to choose from – some are about 9 hours long so plan to arrive as early as possible.
+There are various routes to choose from in Caldera de Taburiente National Park – some are about 9 hours long so plan to arrive as early as possible.
 It might be a bit tricky getting to the park via public transport so I recommend getting a taxi or renting a car.
 From experience, I’d say Canary Island Car Hire is a great option.

 There are various paths that can be hiked from the last parking area and the sign board at the view point is really detailed and the route we did was well marked.
 Nonetheless, a map could be a good idea.
 We took the high road and headed up to the Peak Bejenado.
 We started an hour or so before midday so didn’t have time or food resources to go on one of the longer routes.